bPlugins/timeline-block-free/readme.txt

-=== Timeline Block - Timeline block plugin for WordPress ===
+=== Timeline Block - Timeline Block Plugin for WordPress ===
-Contributors: bplugins, abuhayat, charlescormier Donate link: https://www.buymeacoffee.com/abuhayat
+Contributors: bplugins, abuhayat, taninrahman, charlescormier Donate link: https://www.buymeacoffee.com/abuhayat
-Tags: block, timeline, content, Gutenberg block, widget Requires at least: 6.2+
+Tags: block, timeline, vertical timeline, horizontal timeline, widget Requires at least: 6.5+
-Tested up to: 6.6.2
+Tested up to: 6.7
-Stable tag: 1.0.7
+Stable tag: 1.1.3
 Requires PHP: 7.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create and display timeline content on our site.
+Design Timeline with ease!
+Featuring 7 customizable themes in both horizontal and vertical layouts,lets you showcase your stories,events,or projects.

 == Description ==

-This is a block plugin that enables you to create and display timeline / Story content on our site.
-Since it's a block plugin It will add a new block (Timeline )into the block editor of your WordPress.
+The Timeline Block Plugin is your ultimate solution for creating visually stunning and fully customizable timelines in WordPress.
+With 6 unique themes, each supporting both horizontal and vertical layouts, this plugin offers unparalleled flexibility to showcase your stories, projects, milestones, or events in a captivating format.

+Designed with user-friendliness in mind, the Timeline Block Plugin empowers you to effortlessly add, edit, and style your timeline directly in the WordPress editor.
+Customize colors, fonts, icons, and more to align perfectly with your brand or website design.
+Whether you're creating a project roadmap, a personal story, or a historical timeline, the plugin adapts to your needs with precision.

 **[Demos](https://bblockswp.com/demo/timeline/)**

+= Key Features =
+- **Default Theme**: Customize the default theme to match your style and preferences.
+- **Timeline Type**: Easily switch between horizontal and vertical layouts in the default theme.
+- **Start Index**: Set the starting position (left or right) for both horizontal and vertical timelines.
+- **Display Item**: Choose how many items to display in the horizontal timeline for a tailored view.
+- **Insert HTML in timeline title**: Add custom HTML to enhance your timeline titles.

-= Features =
+= Pro Features =
-- **HTML in Description**: Can use HTML in the description to customize the content according to user preferences.
-- **Type**: Show the timeline in a horizontal or vertical position.
+- **Add Shortcode API**: You can access a very powerful shortcode plugin which have some incredible features and you can use anywhere this plugin by using this features.
+- **Six Extra Themes**: Access six more professionally designed themes, some themes supporting both horizontal and vertical layouts.
+- **Classic Editor for Descriptions**: Edit timeline descriptions beautifully with the integrated classic editor, providing advanced formatting options.
+- **Customizable Icons**: Add unique icons to your timeline items and style them to create a polished, professional look.
+- **Enhanced Customization Options**: Fine-tune every aspect of your timeline for ultimate design control.

 = How to use =
-- First, install the Block Directory plugin
+- First, install the *Timeline Block* plugin
-- Add the Block Directory block from the block category called "Widgets" in the Gutenberg editor.
+- Add the *B Timeline Block* block from the block category called "Widgets" in the Gutenberg editor.
 - You can change block settings from the right-side settings sidebar.
 - Enjoy!